Spontaneous ignition is the leading cause of haystack fire in Victoria, and just one damp bale is enough to ignite a haystack.

 - Spread out the stack to allow to cool.

 - Don't walk on top of hay that is heating as it may collapse or ignite.
-Have your local fire brigade in attendance when pulling apart a hot haystack.

 - Don't feed to animals.
 The heating process reduces the nutrient quality of the hay.